Consensus Date: 28 March 2017

 3.1.1 Suitable specimens

-or fluorescent monoclonal antibody (FA) staining reagents.
+Cryptosporidium oocysts, because of their small size (4 to 6µm) and similarity to yeasts, are easily missed in direct faecal specimen wet mounts.
+They are best visualised using modified Kinyoun Acid-Fast stain8 or fluorescent monoclonal antibody (FA) staining reagents.
+Other techniques for the detection of acid-fast structures in stool specimens include the modified Zielh-Neelsen and the modified iron-haematoxylin methods.
 Typically, more oocysts will be seen in watery stools, whereas they become increasingly difficult to find in normal stools.
 The FA stains have a high specificity but are also more expensive to use.

 3.1.3 Test sensitivity

 Staining sensitivity is very dependent on the quality of the specimen.
 Formed stools contain larger numbers of artifacts, making interpretation more difficult, particularly when low numbers of oocysts are detected.
-Direct FA test sensitivity is very high and approaches 100%.9,10
+Staining methods have been reported to have approximately 70% sensitivity in comparison to immunofluorescent antibody stains.9 Direct FA test sensitivity is very high and approaches 100%.10,11

 3.1.4 Test specificity